What is Hay Fever?

 Earwax, medically known as cerumen, plays a crucial role in protecting your ears.
 Produced naturally by glands in the ear canal, this waxy substance traps dust, debris and other small particles before they can reach the inner parts of the ear.
 It also has antibacterial properties and helps maintain proper moisture levels within the ear…

-Allergist, Dr. Christina Pratt to depart Blue Ridge ENT
+Allergist, Dr. Cristina Pratt to depart Blue Ridge ENT

 Dear patients, I want to share with you that I have made the difficult decision to resign from my position at Blue Ridge Allergy and Immunology Associates, effective September 1, 2025.
 I truly regret that I am unable to accept any new patients or schedule additional appointments before my departure, as my calendar is now…